-6 of us, 3 couples, travelled to the Philippines in March.
+6 of us, 3 couples, travelled to the collection of islands in Asia, called the Philippines, in March.
 We moved around whilst we were there, visiting Boracay, Cebu, Sabang, El Nido, a private island just for us called Brother Island and a 3 night camping tour which took us to various deserted islands between El Nido and Coron.

 I am so pleased we got to see Boracay.
 Yes, it’s a mess and needs cleaning up but it was our first taste of the Philippines and I loved it.
 A few days after we left the island was closed for rehabilitation so I feel incredibly lucky we got to see it before that happened.